 In this draft Technical Note, the UKLA notes that key concepts in LR 15 include:

-- “the requirement to have a defined investment policy that can only be changed materially with the
+• “the requirement to have a defined investment policy that can only be changed materially with the consent of shareholders

 The UKLA then notes that the last two of the bullet points noted above tend to feature most prominently in its assessment of the eligibility of a new fund for listing.
 In particular, the UKLA is concerned to ensure that companies listing under LR 15 are genuinely investment funds and not simply holding companies of commercial groups that should more properly be listed under LR 6 or LR 14.

 The requirement to spread risk results in the requirement for an investment policy that articulates how the applicant fund will manage its assets and spread its investment risk.
 An investment policy must include information on asset allocation, risk diversification and gearing, including maximum exposures.
 As those involved in recent fund IPOs will be all too aware, the UKLA will consider the investment policy carefully and engage with the sponsor where it considers that there is a risk that genuine diversification may not be achieved.
 For example, if a particular investment may represent a significant part of the issuer’s portfolio, the UKLA will seek to understand why the sponsor believes the proposed policy enables a genuine spread of risk investment.
 The example given in the draft Technical Note refers to more than 25% of the portfolio being represented by a single asset.
 Promoters of real asset funds have experienced challenge from the UKLA in this area, with some promoters being unsuccessful in their arguments that the proposed issuer should be classified as an investment fund.